rguides

-Build a Web Scraper with rvest
+How to Build Web Scrapers with rvest

 A web scraper automates data extraction from websites.
-While the rvest package makes basic scraping straightforward, building a robust scraper that handles multiple pages, avoids getting blocked, and stores data properly requires more thought.
+While the rvest package makes basic scraping straightforward, building a reliable scraper that handles multiple pages, avoids getting blocked, and stores data properly requires more thought.

 By the end of this guide, you will have a scraper that: